Security Vulnerability: "Boothole" grub2 UEFI secure boot lockdown bypass

 These are tracked in different CVE's : by CVE-2019-20908 and CVE-2020-15780 .

 These 'lockdown' bypass security bugs affected SUSE Linux Enterprise 12 SP4 and newer versions only.

-SUSE will release updated kernels, with above bugs fixed which will also be signed by our new UEFI signing key.
+SUSE has released updated kernels, with above fixed and signed by our new UEFI signing key.

 - xen, kmp and other secure boot related packages